Oh, how you love it!

 The first draft is for indulging in creativity, and later on, the editing process is to use your conscious mind and craft, your experience, to trim your story down, and make it nice and readable.
 It’s like yin and yang.
 Learn to use both of them, each at their given time, and you will become an amazing author.

-3. You Lack a System (Also Known As: You Edit Like a Boar Would Eat at a Gourmet Temple)
+Mistake #3: You Lack a System (Also Known As: You Edit Like a Pig)

 The Solution: Try to establish your own personal editing routine.
 If you just started out, it might take a while to find the method that works best for you; don’t worry, you have time.

-Maybe you like to read the entire story twice before you change a single word.
+Maybe you like to read the entire story twice before you edit a single word.
 Maybe you sleep on it for two nights.
-Maybe you like to proofread for typos backwards.
+Maybe you like to proofread backwards for typos.
 Or you like to outsource line editing or proofreading to a professional; or to show your story to a trusted friend at some point.
 Whatever it is, find the plan that works best for you; and stick to that plan.
 Every single time.

 Interlude: The Novel Editing System We Love